-The hot summer weather has arrived and so have the bugs!
+There are over 70 species of cockroaches in the United States and one of them could be making their way into your kitchen this fall.
 This includes cockroaches, and according to the Smithsonian, there are 4,500 different species of cockroaches in the world!
 Fortunately, they are all not in the United States!
 Where we live, there are seven species that are most common.

 - American Cockroach: This group is commonly referred to as “Palmetto Bugs” and is the largest of the roaches infesting homes.
 They have reddish-brown wings and are good flyers.
 They often invade from sewer systems and heavily mulched areas.
 They can be found nearly anywhere in a home and can contaminate food, carry disease, damage book bindings, fabrics and wallpaper.

 - German Cockroach: This roach has two dark stripes running from front to back on its body.
 They can be found throughout the world, thriving wherever man lives, eating the same foods and sharing the same habitats.
 Populations build rapidly from egg capsules being produced about every 20-25 days.
 Each capsule contains about 35 eggs, with the young maturing in about 100 days.
 German roaches contaminate food, leave stains, create foul odors and carry diseased organisms.

 - Asian Cockroach: These roaches are nearly identical in appearance to German roaches.
 Adults are light brown to tan in color and possess two dark stripes on the top rear portion of the head.
 They are strong flyers and prefer to live outdoors.
 They can be found in places such as horse trailers containing hay, strawberry flats, mulch and ornamental plants.